Roadmap

 Single sign-on for all Omra products

-We built our own authorization service: one account gives access to all platform products.
-Supports international standards — you can connect any third-party app that works with open protocols.
+We built our own authorization service: one account unlocks access to all platform products.
+Supports an international standard — you can connect any third-party app that works with open protocols.

 • Registration and login via email and password